Jess-Morrison/Capstone-Plenty-Aces-/README.md

 - Users will be able to create their own User Account
 - There will be a "View Users" page where user profile cards will be displayed
 - Authenticated users will be able to see other user pages.
 - User's top 5 movies will be displayed in the User Profile
+- User's can add movie clips in the movie section